What Is Long-Term Care Insurance & What Does It Cover?

 This is why LTC Insurance specialists recommend buying coverage before health problems start.
 Buying earlier in life will allow you to lock in a more affordable premium and ensure you can get care when needed.

 LTC News is here to answer the most pressing questions throughout the Long-Term Care Insurance process.
-We’ve created FAQ articles, guides, and glossary entries to help explain this tricky subject.
+We’ve created articles, guides, and glossary entries to help explain this tricky subject.

 We’re dedicated to covering all areas of long-term health care.
 This includes LTC Insurance, long-term care news, aging, caregiving, retirement planning, and other related topics.